PeterNg2333/1155143402csci4140/README.md

   - File Editor
     1. Images can be modified by adding a black border and converting them into black and white.  <br />
     2. Once an image is uploaded, the server redirects the user to the photo editor.
 Here, users can apply filters, save changes, or delete the image. <br />
+    3. Once finish button is click, the changes is save and go back to main page. (if user don't click finish and leave the page, we also assume it save the image without filter)